dataiku/dataiku-contrib/salesforce/README.md

 ## How it works

-It connects with Salesforce via the [Force.com REST API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_what_is_rest_api.htm).
+It connects to Salesforce via the [Force.com REST API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_what_is_rest_api.htm).

 This plugin offers three way to retrieve data:

-* records of a List View
+* records/items of an Object
-* records of an Object
+* resuluts of a List View
 * results of a [SOQL query](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm) you define

 ## How to set-up